coltonriedel/cyrial/README.md

 # CYRIAL
-A C++ interface built on PyVISA to provide a communication interface for Jackson Labs GPSDO's (SCPI), u-blox GNSS receivers (UBX), and Microsemi/Symmetricom CSAC's.
+A C++/Python interface built on PyVISA to provide a communication interface for Jackson Labs GPSDO's (SCPI), u-blox GNSS receivers (UBX), and Microsemi/Symmetricom CSAC's.

-Not that anyone external will ever find this, but it has a lot of quirks/bugs and you'll probably have issues with ports on your device
+This repository was a band-aid to get Python-based prototype code working with a C++ interface.
+There are a lot of issues with this code and I recommend not using it in favor of [CRACL](https://github.com/coltonriedel/cracl), a second approach which uses Boost ASIO.
+I leave the repository up and public because the Python/C++ interfacing may be of interest